Interview Series: Sensory Cinema: The Culture of Sound | Interviewer: Gökhan Çolak & Arzu Karaduman

 Your work operates at the intersection of philosophy, sound art, and media theory.
 What methodological shifts are necessary for film studies to fully integrate sound as a primary analytical category?

-I think there are wonderful films that practice great awareness of the sonic as a concept and materiality and that produce fantastic sound tracks that enable a little what I mention above: the appreciation of the film as a multi-sensory possible world that invites the understanding of the plurality of filmworlds generated.
+I think there are wonderful films that practice great awareness of the sonic as a concept and materiality and that produce fantastic soundtracks that partially enable what I mention above: the appreciation of the film as a multi-sensory possible world that invites the understanding of the plurality of film worlds generated.
 The problem, or rather the emphasis and priority of the visual is strong and maybe unsurmountable.
 The technology, the way a film set operates is clearly driven from the image.
-Therefore, on the one hand, to undertake such a methodological shift into a sonic film theory, we would have to reset the film set, rethink how we make films, how we act, direct, edit and track lay.
+Therefore, on the one hand, to undertake such a methodological shift into a sonic film theory, we would have to reset the film set, rethink how we make films, how we act, direct, edit and lay tracks.
 And then we would have to have training for listening to film, to generate a sonic sensibility and come to understand how film generates the plural slices of its indivisible world rather than proposing the meeting of the discreet, the story, the character, the action.

 Photo: Texts + Talks | Salomé Voegelin